 No experience needed…

-*You do not have to be a member of a political party, or any grouping at all…
+*You do not have to be a member of a political party, or indeed any grouping at all…

 *You do not even have to be British

 *The duties of a councillor are not that difficult: you make of it what you want to.
-The simple minimum is that you should try to attend a monthly meeting(except August) of the council.
+The simple minimum is that you should try to attend the monthly meetings (except August) of the council.

 *You can withdraw off the council whenever you wish.

 *You do not have to pay any money to be on a parish council (but you receive no income either).